ahmetsenturk/masters-thesis/content/evaluation.typ

   radius: 3pt
 ) <preference-v2_1>

 The onboarding wizard is the biggest change we introduced comparing to the first version, which works a "guided tour" for students to understand the each dimension of the preference configuration (see @preference-v2_2).
-After setting up their preferences, students are shown the final screen with the selected preferences (see @preference-v2_4) which is a summary of the preferences they have set reusing the same design with the first version.

 #outlined-figure(
   "../figures/preference-component/preference_v2_2.png",